Job Opportunities

 MAJOR RESPONSIBILITIES:

-• Facilitate targeted, district-based professional learning, including, but not limited to
+• Facilitate targeted, district-based professional learning and coaching, including, but not limited to:

 • Participating in district-based team meetings with teachers and administrators regarding systems components that impact achievement (assessment and data systems, communication and collaboration strategies, scheduling for access to instruction, and purposeful use of resources)